Lime

 Health Benefits

-- Low glycemic index and minimal calories make limes ideal for weight management
+- Low glycemic index making it suitable for blood sugar management

 Buying Guide